simonsteele/pn/pnwtl/doc/readme.txt

 1) All extensions should be built with Boost 1.45 and VS2010
 2) IScriptRunner and IScriptRunner2 merged
-3) Fixes to the following schemes: Pascal, Modula-2, Matlab, TCL
-4) OpenFile will now switch to an active open window rather than always opening.
+3) OpenFile will now switch to an active open window rather than always opening.

 If you find a bug: